-No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals put on a timer, or can be manually switched off Intermittent/ flashing lights, or reflectors will be used in areas for purposes that do not require continuous light (e.g. to identify an entrance or delineate a pathway) All non-essential lighting (e.g. tennis court/ playing field lighting) to be automatically switched off at a predetermined curfew hour (9 pm) Identification of any new information regarding potential impact pathways between artificial light associated with the Project and marine turtles, and any adaptive management measures that could further reduce potential impacts 3 Implement the Project to ensure only the area intended is illuminated (to avoid light spill) To avoid light spill, light fittings will be designed, located, and directed to avoid lighting anything but the target area by: • All lights to be directed downwards using targeted asymmetrical distribution to illuminate only the specific areas of need, while minimising the reflectance • All lights to be mounted at a height as low as possible while meeting lighting objectives (e.g. low bollard lighting for pathways and walkways, low wall mounted lights around buildings and on decks, banister mounted lights on Indicator: Areas not intended to be illuminated are exposed to light Method: Visual observation of selected indicators Location: The Project Area - including Mardie Project Area, Optimisation Area and Quarry Area An annual external audit will be undertaken at least six weeks prior to every marine turtle nesting season which begins in October.
+No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approval s put on a timer, or can be manually switched off Intermittent/ flashing lights, or reflectors will be used in areas for purposes that do not require continuous light (e.g. to identify an entrance or delineate a pathway) All non-essential lighting (e.g. tennis court/ playing field lighting) to be automatically switched off at a predetermined curfew hour (9 pm) Identification of any new information regarding potential impact pathways between artificial light associated with the Project and marine turtles, and any adaptive management measures that could further reduce potential impacts 3 Implement the Project to ensure only the area intended is illuminated (to avoid light spill) To avoid light spill, light fittings will be designed, located, and directed to avoid lighting anything but the target area by: All lights to be directed downwards using targeted asymmetrical distribution to illuminate only the specific areas of need, while minimising the reflectance All lights to be mounted at a height as low as possible while meeting lighting objectives (e.g. low bollard lighting for pathways and walkways, low wall mounted lights around buildings and on decks, banister mounted lights on Indicator: Areas not intended to be illuminated are exposed to light Method: Visual observation of selected indicators Location: The Project Area - including Mardie Project Area, Optimisation Area and Quarry Area An annual external audit will be undertaken at least six weeks prior to every marine turtle nesting season which begins in October.
 This timing also coincides with the beginning of the arrival of migrating shorebirds to the area (around September).
-Recommendations for modifications/upgrading of components will then Performance against management target - annually in the CAR and the EPBC compliance reports Exceedance of management target - annually in the CAR and EPBC compliance reports Reporting on the review and revision of management actions - annually in the CAR MS 1175, EPBC 2018/8236
+Recommendations for modifications/upgrading of components will then Performance against management target - annually in the CAR and the EPBC compliance reports Exceedance of management target - annually in the CAR and EPBC compliance reports Reporting on the review and revision of management actions - annually in the CAR MS 1211, EPBC 2018/8236

-No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals raiget stairs or embedded in risers and focussed downwards, where practicable) Streetlights to only be used where necessary (e.g. in high traffic areas such as road junctions) and pole heights should be as low as possible.
+No. Management Target Management Actions Monitoring Indicators, Methods and Locations Monitoring Timing and Frequency Reporting Applicable Approvals stairs or embedded in risers and focussed downwards, where practicable) Streetlights to only be used where necessary (e.g. in high traffic areas such as road junctions) and pole heights should be as low as possible.
 Bollard lighting used instead of light poles/ masts, where practicable.
-Pole height should be capped at 3 m The existing vegetation between the Project Area boundary and adjacent bushland, dunes, and beaches to be maintained and enhanced where feasible be undertaken prior to nesting season.
-Additional audits to be scheduled as necessary (e.g. following major weather events or major changes in Project facilities or buildings) and the EPBC compliance report The Illumination Plan will be implemented for the life of the Project γφριοναίο No unshielded wall mounted bulkhead lighting to be used on buildings, including balconies Project lights to be directed away from turtle nesting beaches.
+Pole height should be capped at 3 m The existing vegetation between the Project Area boundary and adjacent bushland, dunes, and beaches to be maintained and enhanced where feasible No unshielded wall mounted bulkhead lighting to be used on buildings, including balconies Project lights to be directed away from turtle nesting beaches.
 Lights required to be directed towards the nesting beaches should be placed so that buildings provide shielding Mobile light sources not to be oriented towards nesting habitat or seaward and the height of these kept to a minimum.
-If this is not possible, these lights will be shielded to prevent light spill
+If this is not possible, these lights will be shielded to prevent light spill be undertaken prior to nesting season.
+Additional audits to be scheduled as necessary (e.g. following major weather events or major changes in Project facilities or buildings) and the EPBC compliance report The Illumination Plan will be implemented for the life of the Project 1 1 l l I